-Data available includes technical information such as weather or generation.
-Market data like prices and volumes is also available.
+ELEXON provides technical data such as generation, along with market volumes and prices.
 A full detail of available data is given in the Elexon API guide.

 Accessing data requires an API key, available by setting up a free Elexon account.
 The API is accessed by passing a URL with the API key and report parameters.
 The API will return either an XML or a CSV document.

 scraping the ELEXON API